U8NWXD/oppia-wiki/If-CI-checks-fail-on-your-PR.md

    ![Screenshot of PR CI results with details link](images/prCiResults.png)

-2. Click on the "Re-run all jobs" link in the upper-right.
+2. Click on the "Re-run all jobs" button in the upper-right.

    ![Screenshot of CI result page with link to rerun jobs](images/rerunCI.png)

-If you don't have the necessary permissions, ask one of your reviewers to restart the test for you.
+   If you don't see the button or cannot click it, you might not have the necessary permissions.
+In that case, ask one of your reviewers to restart the test for you.

 Following these instructions should result in PRs that are green and ready to merge by the time a reviewer looks at them, thus shortening the review cycle!
 If you are still unable to resolve the issues yourself, please follow our instructions to [[get help|Get-help]] from other developers.